|

 .

-(Coble doesn't even notice Kevin's absence.
-They light their second torch and move on)
+even notice Kevin's absence.
+They light their second torch and move

 .